gcallah/SoftwareEngineering/md/chap3.md

 ### Refactoring

-Extreme programming believes that you should not design systems to cope with change.
-Instead, code should be refactored/improved constantly.
+Extreme programming believes that you should not design systems to cope with change because often times anticipated changes may not occur or a completely different change occurs.
+Instead, code should be refactored, or in other words improved, constantly.
 Refactoring includes renaming names of methods and attributes, removing duplicate code to reorganize class hierarchies and relationships, replacing code that is similar to each other, etc. The objective of doing this is to make developers understand the software more which would lead to less of a need for documentation due to the code being easier to understand and structured well.

-Problems of refactoring include:
-*
+However, refactoring is not always possible as developmental pressures may occur and push for new features to be implented instead of refacotring old code.
+Refactoring system archiectures are also extremely expensive.

 ### Test-first Development